Several weeks ago, after my regular bible study meeting, my leader asked me to consider becoming a leader myself.

 She said, “I have one child.
-One purpose.”
+On purpose.”

-It always amazes me how God calls us to the exact spot we would least like to be.
-And once you get there, He’s already prepared those around you.
+It always amazes me how God calls us to the exact spot we would least like to be and once we get there, He’s already prepared those around you.

 Sometimes, okay, almost always, I forget that.
 God’s already prepared for you to do the good work He’s called you to and that includes the people around you.
 He’s not sending you somewhere blind.
 Or maybe He does but He gives you a support system to help you see.
 Both to see Him and to see His hand in this weird uncomfortable bit.

 For weeks, I have been dodging making a decision about my son’s preschool for next year.
 We have so enjoyed where he is now but it’s just one class for ages 2 to 5.
 He’s learned some but nothing like what he needs to know before starting kindergarten.
 We need him in a more traditional classroom.

 But it’s super expensive.